Mary Cunningham Agee: Career and personal life

 Cunningham was employed on Wall Street in the Corporate Banking Department of the Chase Manhattan Bank and in the Corporate Finance Department of Salomon Brothers.
 On graduation from Harvard Business School, she accepted a management position as executive assistant to the CEO of the Bendix Corporation, William Agee.

-At Bendix, she was quickly promoted to Vice President of Strategic Planning by Agee.
+At Bendix, she was quickly promoted to vice president of Strategic Planning by Agee.
 Following public accusations of an affair with Agee, Cunningham resigned on October 8, 1980.
 Stanford University Business School made Cunningham's experience a case study in its course, "Power and Politics in Organizations".

 Cunningham's autobiography, "Powerplay - What Really Happened at Bendix" chronicles her departure from the firm.
-Following her resignation, she accepted the position of Vice President of Strategic Planning at Joseph E. Seagram and Sons where she reported to both President Phil Beekman, and CEO Edgar Bronfman, Sr. Within a year, she was promoted to Executive Vice President of the newly formed Seagram Wine Company, overseeing the development and implementation of Seagram's worldwide wine strategy.
+Following her resignation, she accepted the position of vice president of Strategic Planning at Joseph E. Seagram and Sons where she reported to both president Phil Beekman, and CEO Edgar Bronfman, Sr. Within a year, she was promoted to executive vice president of the newly formed Seagram Wine Company, overseeing the development and implementation of Seagram's worldwide wine strategy.

 Cunningham and her first husband, financial executive Howard Gray, were divorced in 1980.
-In June 1982, she married Agee.
-After 35 years of marriage, Agee filed for divorce from Cunningham, although it was never finalized due to his death in December 2017.
+In June 1982, she married Agee.A 2018 New York Times article recognized Cunningham as an early advocate for equality in the workplace for women and the “strange confluences of events” that led to her husband’s death in the prior year.
+The Agees were married for 35 years.